Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.Blobs/AzureStorageNetMigrationV12.md

 #### Migrating from CloudBlobDirectory

 Note the absence of a v12 equivalent for v11's `CloudBlobDirectory`.
 Directories were an SDK-only concept that did not exist in Azure Blob Storage, and which were not brought forwards into the modern Storage SDK.
-As shown by the diagram in [Client Structure](#client-structure)], containers only contain a flat list of blobs, but those blobs can be named and listed in ways that imply a folder-like structure.
+As shown by the diagram in [Client Structure](#client-structure), containers only contain a flat list of blobs, but those blobs can be named and listed in ways that imply a folder-like structure.
 See our [Listing Blobs in a Container](#listing-blobs-in-a-container) migration samples later in this guide for more information.

 For those whose workloads revolve around manipulating directories and heavily relied on the leagacy SDKs abstraction of this structure, consider the [pros and cons of enabling hierarchical namespace](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-namespace) on your storage account, which would allow switching to the [Data Lake gen 2 SDK](https://docs.microsoft.com/dotnet/api/overview/azure/storage.files.datalake-readme), whose migration is not covered in this document.